When the Tice family looks out their windows they are blessed enough to see rolling green hills with horses, cows, sheep, pigs, and chickens.

 Pork and Lamb are fed quality feeds from local feed mills or local farmers without the use of steroids, hormones, or other additives that are unnatural.

-They offer their farm raised meats in both small and large quantities.
-The meats can be bpught in small cuts, quarters, halves, or whole animals.
+They offer their farm raised meats in large cuts at this time.
+The meats can be bought in quarters, halves, or whole animals.

-The farm store is located in Joe and Deana's garage, which is consumed by large commercial freezers with just about every type and cut of meat.
+The farm store is located at Joe and Deana's farm store, which is consumed by large commercial freezers.

-The Tice family doesn't do this to become rich but to perserve the idea of natural livestock farming and to help the community become aware of where their meat comes from.
+The Tice family doesn't do this to become rich but to preserve the idea of natural livestock farming and to help the community become aware of where their meat comes from.